martinez2125/TennesseeChicago/index.markdown

 **How to Cite:**
-> Miller, Caden, Martinez, Lesly.
+> Miller, Caden J., Martinez, Lesly.
 "From Tennnessee to Chicago."
 Published December 10, 2025. <https://martinez2125.github.io/TennesseeChicago/>

 # The Source